-The stars are not aligning when it comes to online reviews of nursing homes.
+The stars are not aligned when it comes to online reviews of nursing homes.

-Nursing Home Compare rolled-out its five-star rating system in 2009 using data from nursing home inspections, staffing reports and resident assessments.
-The overall rating combines scores from three areas: health inspections, staffing levels and quality measures, such as changes in physical, functional, psychosocial and cognitive well-being.
+Nursing Home Compare rolled out its five-star rating system in 2009 using data from nursing home inspections, staffing reports and resident assessments.
+The overall rating combines scores from three areas: health inspections, staffing levels and quality measures, like changes in physical, functional, psychosocial and cognitive well-being.
 Health inspections was the only category that rated significantly higher when compared to the Yelp star ratings.

 Founded in 2004, Yelp boasts 145 million first-person word-of-mouth reviews of business and service providers.
 These reviews generally describe a consumer’s personal experience with the provider.
 Previous research in hospitals shows that Yelp reviewers tend to focus on subjective experiences of health care, such as a reviewer’s personal assessment of staff attitudes, the physical setting or the cost of care.

-“Choosing a nursing home for oneself or a loved one is a complex, challenging, often emotionally charged task,” said co-author Susan Enguidanos, associate professor of gerontology at the USC Leonard Davis School.
+“Choosing a nursing home for oneself or a loved one is a complex, challenging, often emotionally charged task,” said the study’s co-author, Susan Enguidanos, associate professor of gerontology at the USC Leonard Davis School.
 “Our study results highlight the need for further research to improve and strengthen the ratings systems used by nursing home consumers.”

-“If California nursing homes gamed some of the data they reported to CMS, that could explain why Yelp ratings in our study were significantly lower than the nursing home ratings for quality measures and staffing, which are derived from data self-reported by nursing homes,” Rahman said.
+“If California nursing homes gamed some of the data they reported to CMS, that could explain why Yelp ratings in our study were significantly lower than the nursing home ratings for quality measures and staffing, which are derived from data self-reported by nursing homes,” said Rahman.

 The authors note that Yelp recently partnered with the New York-based news non-profit ProPublica to report government data about nursing home fines, serious deficiencies and payment suspensions on its review pages.
 Future studies will aim to analyze the content of Yelp reviews and compare the themes and topics consumers identify to those reported by CMS.